GoogleCloudPlatform/cloud-foundation-fabric/modules/folders/README.md

 # Google Cloud Folder Module

 This module allow creation and management of sets of folders sharing a common parent, and their individual IAM bindings.
+It also allows setting a common set of organization policies on all folders.

-## Example
+## Examples

+### IAM bindings

 ```hcl
 module "folder" {